Ervin-Capuno/flutter_ui_final_project/README.md

 # CozyControl

 CozyControl is a sample UI android application created using Flutter and Dart.
 It allows users to remotely control their home appliances.
 This project serves as the final project for Application Development.
+This proposal is aligned with SDG 7 "Affordable and Clean Energy" in terms of being able to ensure proper energy consumption and management of electrical devices/application.

 Created by Bien Joshua Macuha, Ervin Rey Capuno, Karl Phillip Caringal, Nico Angelo Burog